sebousan/sebastienmoulene/content/projects/_index.en.md

 title: Projects
 url: projects
 hero:
-  title: Realized projects
+  title: Front-end developer since 2003
-  text: After all these years as a front-end developer, I was able to design projects, each one more different than the next.
-I specialize in the integration of e-commerce sites and editorial sites.
+  text: I was able to design projects, each one more different than the next.
+I specialize in the integration of low-carbon sites accessible to all, most often e-commerce and editorial.
 ---